Policies, Fees, and FAQs

 so I really recommend reading this

-1) My clients are 18+ years old and physically located in California, Massachusetts, New York, or Florida
+1) My clients are 18+ and located in California, Massachusetts, New York, or Florida

-3) We meet at least weekly while working toward your main goals
+3) We meet weekly or more while working on your main goals

-That’s the model supported by research on ERP, which I like to follow.
-Once you reach your treatment goals, you decide what happens next!
-We can wrap up, set new goals, or space out sessions.
-Cancellations here and there with advance notice are totally fine.
+That’s the model supported by ERP effectiveness research.
+Once you reach your goal, we can wrap up, set new goals, space out sessions, whatever.
+Up to you!
+Vacations and cancellations here and there with advance notice are totally fine.

 4) We meet between 9am-3pm on weekdays

-Therapy works best when we are both refreshed and ready to give it our full attention.
+Therapy works best when we’re both refreshed and ready to work.

-5) I don’t take insurance (I do provide superbills!)
+5) I don’t take insurance (I do provide superbills for out-of-network reimbursement)

 “Does online therapy work?”